 1. The Panama City Beaches

 On the shores of the Gulf of Mexico in northern Florida, Panama City has 27 miles of beautiful beaches.
 It offer to all who love the sea and the sand.
 Locals love Shell Island, accessible only by boat, and its remoteness from the mainland.
 It is an attraction for people looking for a quiet place to swim and sunbathe.
-The sand dunes, the presence of loggerhead turtles and sea turtles, and the nesting place for shorebirds.
+The sand dunes, the presence of loggerhead turtles as well as sea turtles, and the nesting place for shorebirds.
 It is a place where everyone can enjoy the beauties of nature.

 Free Things to do in Panama City Beach Spring Break.

 The promenade allows the dunes of pedestrian traffic to be preserved.
 Interpretive signs are placed along the beach to help the public understand the delicate balance of sand dune ecosystems.
-The beach has outdoor showers, restrooms, benches, picnic facilities and a pavilion with its own sheriff station and vending machines.
+The beach has outdoor showers, restrooms, benches, picnic facilities as well as a pavilion with its own sheriff station and vending machines.
 Visitors who love collecting shells will find rewards here.

 2. The Museum of Man in the Sea